Mord3rca/openmeat/tools/hook/README.md

 ## Build

+This will be built by CMake.

-To compile this utility use the following command:
+But if you want to compile this utility manually use the following command:

 `gcc -o hook.so hook.c -fPIC -shared -D_GNU_SOURCE -ldl`